deepkashiwa20/DL-Traff-Grid/README.md

-Ubicomp 2020, paper submission VLUC: A Benchmark for Video-Like Urban Computing on Citywide Crowd and Traffic Prediction
+VLUC: A Benchmark for Video-Like Urban Computing on Citywide Crowd and Traffic Prediction